-Most guests at the hotels in San José visit the Plaza de la Culture in the centre of the city.
+Most guests at the hotels in San José visit Plaza de la Cultura square in the city centre.
 The inhabitants of San José meet here so it’s a good place to get to know the local atmosphere while enjoying a delicious coffee with churros.
 The city was built thanks to the wealth generated by the coffee plantations, some of which are still running on the outskirts of the city.
 The National Theatre is the main building in the central square.
-The inside of the theatre is an example of Neoclassical architecture and it’s really worth a visit, especially if it coincides with a music or dance performance.
+The theatre's interior is an example of Neoclassical architecture and it’s really worth a visit, especially if it coincides with a music or dance performance.

 Surprisingly, one of the city’s main sights is to be found under the square.
-The Museum of Gold is part of an underground complex of museums that is controlled by the Central Bank.
+The Museo del Oro (Gold Museum) is part of an underground complex of museums that is controlled by the Central Bank.
 Stepping inside the museum is like re-enacting a Spanish explorer’s dream.
 There is gold everywhere and you can see representations of ancient gods as well as ceramics, stone sculptures and textiles.
 Near there, the Museo de los Niños (Children’s Museum) has interactive exhibitions that will keep young ones entertained for hours, in particular the earthquake simulator and the sloped house.

 To explore the city’s Victorian architecture, guests at the hotels in San José can go on a walking tour of the Amón district, where rich residents built elegant homes in the 19th century.